What You Need to Learn Drums

 Sheboygan Drums, Sheboygan, WI I usually have snare drums available for students to rent.
 I often have drums sets available for students who need one or are not ready to purchase one.
 Call or email to inquire about lessons and drum rentals 920-395-4038

 Monument Music, Sheboygan, WI Monument Music has been in Sheboygan for several years.
-Their website mentions instrument rental, but I have no experience with their rental program.
+Their website mentions instrument rental though I have no experience with their rental program.

 Eventually, every drum will require tuning or drum head replacement.
 The tool for this job is called a drum key.